zkorum/.github/profile/README.md

 ## Legal concerns

-I am uncertain at the moment of the legality of using government IDs combined with biometrics for general-purpose login - even through ZKP.
+I am uncertain at the moment of the legality of using government IDs for general-purpose login - even through ZKP.

 After a bit of research, it seems that it depends on the exact document/information and on the juridisction.

-This is something that should be validated and eventually challenged through lobbying and education, because from what I've read, most often than not, countries which ban the use of governement ID for login other than specific limited usage are doing so to protect the privacy of citizen's data.
-But zero-knowledge proof precisely protects privacy.

 For example:
 - https://www.senat.fr/lc/lc181/lc181_mono.html shows that it is illegal to use the Social Security Number in France for login outside of restricted services.
-- it is not clear whether using a hash of a SSN is illegal: having knowledge of the hash doesn't give you knowledge of the SSN - it is cryptographically impossible.
+- even using a hash of the SSN is illegal outside of restricted services, even though having knowledge of the hash doesn't give you knowledge of the SSN.
+The hash is used to anonymise the SSN for health data statistics purpose (see http://www.jms-insee.fr/2022/S11_3_ACTE_GADOUCHE-MARQUIER_JMS2022.pdf and http://www.jms-insee.fr/2015/S09_4_ACTE_GUESDON_JMS2015.PDF )
-- there are countries where it is legal
+- there are countries where it is legal (Spain), though it is almost always restricted to specific services

+On the positive side:
-- [France Identité](https://france-identite.gouv.fr/) is actually based on zero-knowledge proof, so it is a good sign
+- [France Identité](https://france-identite.gouv.fr/) seems to be based on zero-knowledge proof
+- both the [European Union](https://ec.europa.eu/digital-building-blocks/wikis/display/EBSIDOC/%5Barchived%5DTechnical+Specification+(7)+-+Obtaining+VC+using+eIDAS-AuthN) and [the USA](https://transmute.industries/) are pushing towards DID/VC

+## First version of the product

+Due to governments organizations not issuing Verifiable Credentials, the legal uncertainty and the complexity of zkML, _Privency.org_ will initially focus on private organizations looking for a place for their verified members to communicate safely and anonymously.

+It opens up the list of target to a very wide range:
+- schools
+- companies
+- political parties
+- private clubs
+- DAOs
+- ...any arbitrary organization

 ## Resources